VimsecAu/kb/m365/baselines/powerplatform.md

 Power Platform tenant isolation is different from Microsoft Entra ID wide tenant restriction.
 It does not impact Microsoft Entra-based access outside of Power Platform.
-Power Platform tenant isolation only works for connectors using Microsoft Entra-based authentication, such as Office 365 Outlook or SharePoint.
+Power Platform tenant isolation only works for connectors using Microsoft Entra ID-based authentication, such as Office 365 Outlook or SharePoint.
 The default configuration in Power Platform has tenant isolation set to **Off**, allowing for cross-tenant connections to be established.
 A user from tenant A using a Power App with a connector